Student Wellbeing & Support

 Posted by Adiba Islam

-Starting university can be overwhelming, but support services make...
+Starting university can feel overwhelming, but the right support ca...

 Summary

-Starting university can be overwhelming, but support services make a difference.
-This guide covers wellbeing, mentoring, academic help, and rights guidance, plus how Bangladeshi students can access full SGE support.
+Starting university can feel overwhelming, but the right support can make it much easier.
+This guide explores wellbeing services, mentoring, academic support, and student rights, along with how Bangladeshi students can access full SGE support.

-Starting university is exciting but can feel overwhelming.
-Knowing where to get support makes a huge difference.
+Starting university is exciting, but it can also feel overwhelming.
+Knowing where to find support can make a big difference.

-This guide highlights essential university student support services and how they help students succeed.
+This guide highlights essential student support services at university and explains how they help students succeed.

 Student Wellbeing Support Services